Fandom (album)

-Fandom (stylized in all caps) is the third studio album by American pop rock band Waterparks, released on October 11, 2019.
+Fandom (stylized in all caps) is the third studio album by the American pop rock band Waterparks, released on October 11, 2019.
 It is the band's only release through Hopeless Records and was produced by Zakk Cervini.
 The album debuted at number 32 on the Billboard 200 and number 52 in the UK, spawning six singles: "Turbulent", "Watch What Happens Next", "Dream Boy", "[Reboot]", "High Definition" and "Easy to Hate".

 Background

 Fandom was originally going to be titled Friendly Reminder, but lead vocalist Awsten Knight decided to delete the files and start over.
 In speaking about why he deleted the album and started over, Knight stated:

 “When I showed Geoff and Otto the songs, they were like ‘oh, cool’...And I was like, fuck!
 That’s the response??
 It didn’t feel good.
 For them to not have any kind of response whatsoever?
 That’s not cool.”

 Themes and composition

 Musically, Fandom has been described as pop, pop rock, pop punk, electropop, electronic, emo pop, and rock, with elements of hip hop, synth-pop, emo, emo rap, alternative pop, drum and bass, and acoustic rock.
 Lyrically, the album focuses on fan expectations and pressure.
 Talking about the album's themes, Wall of Sound stated, "[the album] goes through stages of having written about the fandom directly and the pressures of being looked up to and the issues that have been noticed...to being about a very hard breakup and mental health struggles that comes with everything in general, as well as the topics being spoken about."